vuejs/eslint-plugin-vue/docs/rules/no-invalid-v-model.md

 ## 📖 Rule Details

-This rule reports `v-model` directives if the following cases:
+This rule reports `v-model` directives in the following cases:

 - The directive has that argument.
 E.g. `<input v-model:aaa="foo">`
 - The directive has the modifiers which are not supported.
 E.g. `<input v-model.bbb="foo">`